 Blasphemy!
 A Doom release that isn’t deemed a five-star game?
-Well yes, but only because we’re well into 1996 and the Doom engine has been slowly superseded by technological advances left and right, most notably those put forward by Quake, id’s very own next generation 3D shooter.
+Well yes, but only because we’re well into 1996 and the Doom engine has been slowly superseded by technological advances left and right, most notably those put forth by Quake, id’s very own next generation 3D shooter.
 Gaming has steadily advanced and Doom was really showing its age by this time, yet id Software thought it appropriate to repackage their venerable demon shooter for one last berserker punch.
 And truth be told, it’s damn painful, but in a surprisingly good way.

 From The Bowels of Doom